-Known mostly for its strong propensity for getting completely out of whack, the temporomandibular joint (TMJ) is the joint that connects the jaw to the rest of the skull.
-When it becomes injured or misaligned, it can lead to pain in the head, jaw, neck, and ears as well as frequent headaches/migraines.
-If you are experiencing any of these symptoms you should contact a TMJ dentist to get a diagnosis.
+Known for its propensity for getting completely out of whack, the temporomandibular joint (TMJ) is the joint that connects the jaw to the rest of the skull.
+When it becomes injured or misaligned, it can lead to pain in the head, jaw, neck and ears as well as frequent headaches/migraines.
+If you are experiencing any of these symptoms, you should contact a TMJ dentist to get a diagnosis.

 Some of the most common and telling symptoms of a TMJ disorder are: